-Some application development teams might develop multiple applications, and some application operator teams might operate apps from multiple development teams.
+Some application development teams might develop multiple applications, and some application operators and SRE teams might operate apps from multiple development teams.
 In the previous table, xyz refers to one or more applications or groups of closely related applications.
 Some individuals might also work on multiple teams.